Last Updated on April 11, 2021 by Admin

 What is Campus Placement or Campus Recruitment?

 Campus placement, also known as campus recruitment, is the process when companies visit your college to conduct job interviews and hire students.
-These campus placement drives are arranged by the colleges and institutes that invites all the best potential companies to recruit from their students.
+If you have a question why campus recruitment is important?
+Read more to get answer to your question.
+These campus placement drives are arranged by the colleges and institutes that invite all the best potential companies to recruit from their students.

 The campus placements are held before the final examination.
 These placements not only benefit the students, but they also benefit the companies and colleges.